The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

    ```

    **Given that the application is RESTful, what HTTP method and request would you expect to have been made to fire that SQL?**

+   Answer : The http method is a GET request made to an route with an id of 9.
 <br>

 3. **You've been hired to do some work for Discogs, an application to help users track a vinyl record collection.
 A `Collection` has many `Albums`, and an `Album` has many collections via a join table called `Ownership`.
 You've been asked to build a feature that allows to remove an album from their collection.
 What HTTP Method/URL/controller action would you use to implement this feature?**

+Answer: The HTTP method I would use is __DELETE__.
+My URL would probably look like this `/album/:id/collection/:id` and I would probably have a  sql statement in my controller that look like this `DELETE FROM ownership WHERE album_id = collection_id`

 <br>

 4. **Choose your favorite web application.
 What's an example of a one-to-many and many-to-many relationship that might exist within the app?**

+Answer: My favorite web application is Twitch.
+A one-to-many relationship that might exist in Twitch is a user can have many notifications but notifications belong to one and only one user .
+A many-to-many relationship is a user can follow many users and a user can have many followers.

 <br>

 5. **Build a full CRUD, RESTful API using Express for a Todo List.
 A TodoList should have many items and belong to a user.
 Each endpoint should respond with the appropriate JSON response.
 Our API should support:**